 You can have the most brilliant speech, with great ideas and a wonderful layout, but without proper diction the meaning will be lost.
 Words don’t do you or your audience much good if they cannot be understood.

-Good diction is vital in coming across in a clear and effective manner.
+Good diction is vital in coming across in a clear and effective manner, especially when using dictation microphones.
 A speaker with great diction is much easier to understand and comprehend than one with poor diction.
 Read below to discover some ways you can improve your diction with our enunciation tips.

 It is common practice to recite phrases full of alliteration, known as tongue twisters, as a warm up and speech practice exercise.